Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Variable Importance Alternatives

 \section{Variable Importance Alternatives}

-As has been noted, these effects of correlation on variable importance have been observed in various forms by several authors in recent years, though we believe we are the first to explicitly provide an explanation for this behavior in terms of extrapolation.
-Similarly, there have been several proposed alternatives, generally in line with one of two ideas: \begin{enumerate} \item Permuting (or otherwise generating) new values of feature $j$ based on its distribution conditional on the remaining features.
-This was suggested in \citet{Strobl2008} and is related to the use of ``knockoffs'' in \citet{Barber2015} and \citet{Candes2018}, although the latter somewhat more stringent conditions.
-Similar ideas also appear in \citet{Tuv2009} and also (more specific to the context of linear regression) in \citet{Wu2007}.
-These are also mentioned briefly in \citet{Fisher2018} though not explored in detail.
+As has been noted, these effects of correlation on variable importance have been observed in various forms by several authors in recent years.
+Fortunately, there have also been several alternatives proposed, generally in line with one of two ideas: \begin{enumerate} \item Permuting (or otherwise generating) new values of feature $j$ based on its distribution conditional on the remaining features.
+This general idea seems to have first been suggested in \citet{Strobl2008} but similar schemes have since appeared in numerous other works including \citet{Tuv2009}, where the authors utilize tree ensembles to generate predictively non-redundant feature sets, and \citet{Wu2007} where the original dataset is augmented with \emph{pseudovariables} in order to help tune the size and complexity of linear models.
+More recently, \citet{Barber2015} and \citet{Candes2018} developed the ``knockoff" framework whereby original features are either swapped out for randomized replacements to test their importance via conditional randomization tests or the feature space is augmented with null copies of the original features after which a knockoff filter is applied to eliminate non-important features.

+\citet{fisher2019all} similarly examines model class reliance using conditional permutations.
+The notion of model class reliance examines how widely an importance measure can vary while maintaining close-to-optimal predictive accuracy.
+Although we do not examine these methods here, the results we present suggest that this conditional version should be preferred.

 \item Removing feature $j$ from the data and examining the drop in accuracy when a new model is learned without it.
-This leave-one-covariate-out (LOCO) framework is well studied within classical statistical methods, (e.g.\ \citet{Lehmann2006}) and suggested more generally in \citet{Lei2018}. \end{enumerate} These methods can also be combined. \citet{Mentch2016} examined the change in prediction between two random forests, one trained on the original data, the other trained on data in which feature $j$ was permuted.
-Here the permutation served simply to make the feature irrelevant to the prediction, and the resulting models were both evaluated within the bulk of the training distribution.
-As the authors note, the choice to permute, rather than drop, a feature was made in order to maintain the same complexity in the fitting procedure and thus make the two predictions statistically comparable. \citet{Candes2018} adds a set of knockoff features and examines multiple retraining methods.
+This leave-one-covariate-out (LOCO) framework is well studied within classical statistical methods, (e.g.\ \citet{Lehmann2006}) and suggested more generally in \citet{Lei2018} in the context of conformal inference. \end{enumerate} These methods can also be combined. \citet{Mentch2016} examined the change in prediction between two random forests, one trained on the original data, the other trained on data in which feature $j$ was permuted.
+Here the permutation served simply to make the feature irrelevant to the prediction and the resulting models were both evaluated within the bulk of the training distribution.
+As the authors note, the choice to permute, rather than drop, a feature was made in order to maintain the same complexity in the fitting procedure and thus make the two predictions statistically comparable.

 In fact, these methods all produce similar variable importance scores.
 In our simulation in Section \ref{sec:sim}, we also computed the following variable importance measures that combine these ideas: \begin{description} \item[Conditional Variable Importance] measured by creating $X^{c,j}$ in which $x_{ij}$ is simulated conditional on the remaining features $x^{c,j}_{ij} \sim x_{ij} | \bm{x}_{i,-j}$ and measuring